NicoBiernat/VoronoiLayoutVisualization/README.md

 ### Display options <a id="displayoptions"></a>

 When clicking on the first element in the "Display Options" section labeled "UI Design" a drop-down menu opens with options for the style of the UI.
-There are five different option namely "Metal", "Nimbus", "CDE/Motif", "Windows" and "Windows Classic" with "Metal" being the default.
+There are five different options namely "Metal", "Nimbus", "CDE/Motif", "Windows" and "Windows Classic" with "Metal" being the default.
-Under that there are nine checkboxes.
+Under that, there are nine checkboxes.
 The first one of which is used to enable or disable the substeps of the algorithm.
 The other ones are used to enable or disable different elements of the visualization.
 By default, the substeps are enabled.
 While this is the case, the program will automatically enable and disable the relevant elements for the current substep.
 In this mode, the checkboxes for the different elements can not be manually set.
 To do that, the substeps must be disabled.